openvinotoolkit/openvino_notebooks/recipes/conversational_voice_agent/README.md

 sudo apt install git gcc python3-venv python3-dev
 ```

-_NOTE: If you are using Windows, you will probably need to install [Microsoft Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) also._
+_NOTE: If you are using Windows, you may need to install [Microsoft Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) also._

 ### Setting up your Environment